aaqyaar/aaqyaar/README.md

 # Abdi Zamed Mohamed
 ### Software Engineer

 ⤷ A Full Stack Developer with 2+ years of experience in designing and developing user interfaces, testing, debugging, and training staff within modern technologies.
-Proven ability in optimizing web functionalities that improve data retrieval and workflow efficiencies...
+Proven ability in optimizing web functionalities that improve data retrieval and workflow efficiencies. some of the work I accomplished for them included creating websites, web applications, brands, and other things....

 Experienced Developer />